kacpi-k/BandUp-backend/README.md

       cd bandup-backend
       ```
     - Configure environment variables
-        - Create a `.env` in the project's root directory (following the template provided in `.env.example`)
+        - Create a `.env` file in the project's root directory (following the template provided in `.env.example`)
-        - Create a `serviceAccountKey.json` in the project's root directory (instructions provided in `serviceAccountKey.json.example`)
+        - Create a `serviceAccountKey.json` file in the project's root directory (instructions provided in `serviceAccountKey.json.example`)
       <br /><br />
     - Run PosrgreSQL DB via Docker
       ```bash